A Santa Barbara Foodie Haven Hiding in Plain Sight

 …this Italian-native’s enogastronomic touch is felt throughout every delicious bite and sip.

 As you may have guessed, Massimo Falsini spearheads this beachfront haven’s culinary journey.
-Falsini joined the romantic Rosewood Miramar Beach with more than thirty years of experience in the food and beverage industry, working in top restaurants across Europe, the Middle East, and North America.
-You may have heard of the legendary Harry’s Bar in Rome, where he helmed the kitchen and helped the restaurant to earn a Michelin Star.
+Falsini joined the romantic Rosewood Miramar Beach with more than thirty years of experience in the food and beverage industry.
+He’s also worked in top restaurants across Europe, the Middle East, and North America.
+You may have heard of Rome’s legendary Harry’s Bar, where he helmed their kitchen and earned them a Michelin Star.
 And you can bet that whether you’re immersed in The Manor Bar’s sophisticated pre-or post-dinner libations, enjoying some light seaside nourishment at Miramar Beach Bar, or lounging poolside with a decadent dessert from the Scoop Shop, this Italian-native’s enogastronomic touch is felt throughout every delicious bite and sip.

 We checked in with Massimo Falsini to get some deeper insight into what inspires his work at Rosewood Miramar Beach.